 Obscure Music – Paving the Way for Ambient (1975-78)

-With his label Obscure, Eno began curating a series of experimental listening music in 1975.
+With his label Obscure, Brian Eno began curating a series of experimental listening music in 1975.
 The participating artists left their previous approaches to music production behind, worked with new technologies, or engaged in challenging group situations.
 71 minutes with Gavin Bryars, Harold Budd, Max Eastley, Michael Nyman and others.

 Proper Krauts (1971-78)

-The stoic, almost machine like drumming of many West-German tunes from the early Seventies became the hallmark of a new sound – different from British pop or American rock, and in no way related to the country's horrible Nazi past.
+The stoic, almost machine-like drumming of many West German music from the early 1970s became the trademark of a new sound – different from British pop or American rock and in no way related to the country's horrible Nazi past.
 45 minutes with Cluster, Faust, Harmonia 76, Wolfgang Riechmann and others.

 Perplex – Electronic Mood Music (1990-97)